Physical processes in protoplanetary disks: Disk structure

 The orbital velocity will also deviate from the point mass Keplerian form if the disk mass is sufficiently high.
 The gravitational potential of a disk is {\em not} that of a point mass (and does not have a simple form for realistic disk surface density profiles), but for an approximation we assume that it is.
 Then the modified Keplerian velocity depends only upon the enclosed disk mass,

 For disk masses $M_{\rm disk} \sim 10^{-2} \, M_*$ the effect on the rotation curve is of comparable magnitude (but opposite sign) to the effect of the radial pressure gradient.

-\begin{svgraybox} The simplicity of the calculation of the deviations from Keplerian rotation due to pressure gradients in the disk depends on the disk being axisymmetric.
-How axisymmetric (and planar) are real disks?
-In most cases we don't know observationally, and it's obvious that a disk formed from the collapse of a turbulent molecular cloud core might well start out significantly eccentric and warped.
-The rate of decay of eccentric or warp perturbations remains a subject of active research \cite{barker14}.
-It's thus worth remembering, especially when interpreting precise kinematic observations, that un-modeled warps or eccentricities as small as $e \sim (h/r)^2$ could be significant. \end{svgraybox}
+The deviations from Keplerian rotation due to pressure gradients in a planar axisymmetric disk are relatively subtle effects.
+Larger kinematic departures are possible if the disk is either eccentric or warped.
+Observationally, there are known examples of strongly warped disks (such as HD~142527 \cite{casassus15}) that can be traced using molecular line observations.
+Theoretically, we might expect disks formed from the collapse of turbulent molecular cloud cores to start out kinematically disturbed, and the rate of decay such disturbances remains a subject of active research \cite{barker14}.
+It's thus worth remembering, especially when interpreting precise kinematic observations, that un-modeled warps or eccentricities as small as $e \sim (h/r)^2$ could be significant.